-In order to help determine the proper courses for you to begin your educational career at LPC, all students are encouraged to complete the Guided Self Placements for Math and English.
-The Assessment Center also offers placement-level evaluation for English as a Second Language, Chemistry and Foreign Language (Spanish and French) courses.
+In order to help determine the proper course placement for you to begin your educational career at LPC, all students are encouraged to complete the Guided Self Placements for Math and English.
+The Assessment Center also offers placement for English as a Second Language, Chemistry and Foreign Language (Spanish and French) courses.
 Completion of the Guided Self Placement for Math and English or assessment for English as a Second Language is required to participate in priority registration at LPC.
-Visit the LPC Home Page and search "Assessment" for the drop-in assessment schedule.
-If you have a documented disability and required accommodations, please contact the Assessment Center (925-424-1475) to schedule your appointment.
+Visit the Assessment Center homepage for more information.
+If you have a documented disability and require accommodations, please contact the Disability Resource Center at (925) 424-1510.